yukun-dong/how-to/Respond-to-card-actions-in-Teams.md

     });
     ```

-3. To quickly add a sample notification triggered by a HTTP request, you can add the following sample code in `bot\src\index.ts`:
+3. To quickly add a sample notification triggered by a HTTP request, you can add the following sample code in `bot\src\index.js(ts)`:

     ```typescript
     server.post("/api/notification", async (req, res) => {